About Pipelines

 -

-A pipeline is an end-to-end process encompassing multiple jobs that are connected and executed within projects.
-A pipeline can include advanced orchestration logic, such as conditions or parallel job executions.
+A pipeline is an end-to-end process that includes multiple jobs that are connected and executed within projects.
+A pipeline can include advanced orchestration logic, such as conditions or parallel job execution.

-Pipelines are listed with few basic information, such as the name (a), status (b), and the last executed instance (c).
-You can also run (d) or delete (e) the pipeline from the pipeline library.
+Pipelines are listed with few basic information, such as the name (a), status (b), and last instance executed (c).

 Click a pipeline to access its: